For showtimes, click here.

 3. Carradine was a character.

-Ford is known for his temper, especially how he took it out on John Wayne in other films’ productions.
-During Grapes, the director found himself at odds with John Carradine, but the actor was skilled at letting it roll off his back.
+Director John Ford was known for his temper, even making Western legend John Wayne feel small when he was angry.
+During Grapes, the director found himself at odds with John Carradine.
+However, unlike the Duke, Carradine was skilled at letting it roll off his back.
 Dorris Bowdon recalled, “John was one person that was totally oblivious to Ford’s needling.
-[He] had such an ego, he was a marvel.
+He had such an ego.
+He was a marvel.
 He thought of himself as Barrymore, and he was impervious to anything Ford did to him.”
-If he didn’t like the director’s suggestion, Carradine would overplay them in rehearsal or simply do what he wanted.
-Explaining his need for rebellion, Carradine said, “No matter what part Ford hired me for, he’d always want me to slobber, drool, or squint.”
+So if he didn’t like the director’s notes, Carradine would either overplay those suggestions so that they wouldn't work or simply refuse to do them.
+In Carradine's mind, his rebellion, however, was for the best because it allowed him to flesh out his character, rather than simply repeating what he had done in other films.
+He said, “No matter what part Ford hired me for, he’d always want me to slobber, drool, or squint.”

 4. Eleanor Roosevelt wrote about it.

-The First Lady jotted down her thoughts about The Grapes of Wrath in her nationally syndicated column, My Day, on February 23, 1940.
+Even before the film arrived in cinemas, the story had had an effect on Eleanor.
+After reading the novel, she called for congressional hearings that eventually led to changes in worker camps.
+After the film was released, on February 23, 1940, the First Lady used her nationally syndicated column, My Day, to talk about it once more.
 She wrote, “I think it is well done, but I wonder if it will convey to many people the reality of what they are seeing.
 People laughed near us at some of the broad remarks in the dialogue.
 I did not feel the tragedy gripped the audience.
 They did not seem really to know what this story actually meant.”
-Even before the story hit cinemas, it had an effect on Eleanor.
-After reading the novel, she called for congressional hearings that eventually lead to changes in the worker camps.